How to get up and running quickly with the Learning Hub to enhance your classroom delivery

 • Use the Quiz tool to develop a database of questions.
 Even get your learners to assist in this exercise.
 This question bank can then be used to create self-tests, quizzes and/or exams that are delivered online and automatically graded.

-You will find a detailed step-by-step job aid for each of the above listed features in the Help Centre in D2L.
+You will find a detailed step-by-step job aid for each of the above listed features in the Help Centre in the Learning Hub.
 Remember, it’s in the upper right corner of your My Home page.

 If you want some one-on-one assistance, give us a call or drop in anytime, the ETS group is available M-F 7:30-5:00: